epigeneticstoocean/2018_L18-adult-methylation/analyses/README.md

 - `DET_sex_male_filtered_p-0.05_q-0.05.bed`: BED file of differentially expressed transcripts (DET) up-regulated in ales only, filtered for DET having p-values and q-values <= 0.05.
 Includes optional columns 4 (`name`), 5 (`score`), and 6 (`strand`).
 The `name` column is the transcript ID assigned by `ballgown`.
 The `score` column has been assigned an arbitrary value of 0.

+- `treatment_fpkm_CoV_df.csv`: Coefficients of variation of FPKM for each treatment,  1 - 4.